Paul Krugman: On Donald Trump

-Krugman has been a vocal critic of Donald Trump and his administration.
+Krugman has been a vocal critic of Donald Trump, and both his presidential administrations.
 His criticisms have included the president's climate change proposals, economic policy, the Republican tax plan and Trump's foreign policy initiatives.
-Krugman has often used his op-ed column in The New York Times to set out arguments against the president's policies.
+Krugman often used his op-ed column in The New York Times to set out arguments against the president's policies.
 On election night in 2016, Krugman wrongly predicted in a New York Times op-ed that the markets would never recover under Trump and stated "first-pass answer is never" but retracted the call in the same publication three days later.
-Trump gave him a 'Fake News Award’.
-Krugman stated "I get a 'fake news award' for a bad market call, retracted 3 days later, from 2000-lie man, who still won’t admit he lost the popular vote.
+Trump gave him a 'Fake News Award'.
+Krugman stated "I get a 'fake news award' for a bad market call, retracted 3 days later, from 2000-lie man, who still won't admit he lost the popular vote.
 Sad!"

-On Russia under Vladimir Putin
+Foreign policy

-In his New York Times column, Krugman described Russia as a "Potemkin Superpower" in reaction to the 2022 Russian invasion of Ukraine.
+In his New York Times column, Krugman described Russia as a "Potemkin superpower" in reaction to the 2022 Russian invasion of Ukraine.
 He stated that "Russia is even weaker than most people, myself included, seem to have realized", that the military performance of Russia "has been less effective than advertised" in a stalemate at the beginning of the invasion, and that Russia encountered serious logistical problems.
-Krugman observed that the country's total gross domestic product is only a bit more than half as large as those of countries such as Britain and France, despite Russia's landmass, total population and natural resource endowment.
-Due to the international sanctions, Russia has become even weaker economically than it did before it went to war.
-Its standard of living is sustained by large imports of manufactured goods, mostly paid for via exports of oil and natural gas.
-This leaves Russia's economy highly vulnerable to sanctions that might disrupt this trade.
-He concluded "Russia now stands revealed as a Potemkin superpower, with far less real strength than meets the eye."
+Krugman observed that the country's total gross domestic product is only a bit more than half as large as those of countries such as Britain and France, despite Russia's greater landmass, total population and natural resource endowment.
+He also noted that Russia's economy was further weakened by international sanctions as a result of the war.
+He concluded that Russia had "far less real strength than meets the eye."